 In fact, the woman who just suffered through her first hour-long run, completely undoes her efforts with that one frappuccino.
 The run likely burned about 400-500 calories, almost the exact amount found in the drink that she buys to reward herself.

 Much time and effort is required to undo the caloric damage that can be done so quickly by our food choices.
-Hundreds, even thousands of calories can be easily consumed in single meals, if no attention is paid.
+Hundreds, even thousands of calories can be easily consumed in single meals.

 Adding weight training to your exercise is also important.
 Here is a link to an article that gives you a way to get started, even if you've never lifted before.